We aim to resolve issues quickly and fairly. If something’s gone wrong, we’ll explain what happened, and use your feedback to improve our services.

-Many problems can be resolved by contacting council staff or the department concerned.
+Many problems can be resolved by contacting staff or the department concerned.
+Where possible, we’ll treat your concern as a service request and try to resolve it straight away, with your agreement.

-If, having done this, you wish to register a formal complaint, use our online form.
+If having done this, and you wish to register a formal complaint, use our online form.

 Make a complaint